Achievable logoAchievable logo

 • Facilitate exchange of gases, nutrients, and waste between blood and tissues.

-• Walls are thin and permeable.
+• Walls are thin and permeable to support diffusion.

 Veins